Sussanne Khan: Personal life

 Khan married Hrithik Roshan in 2000 after dating for four years.
-The couple ended their 13-year-old relationship in 2013 and got divorced a year later, after having two sons.
+The couple ended their 13-year-old relationship in 2013 and divorced a year later, after having two sons.
 However, they still remain close friends and spent the lockdown during 2020 together with their sons.
 She was involved in the Dragon fly club raid in December 2020.
-In May 2022, Sussanne Khan shared a photo with boyfriend Arslan Goni, confirming their relationship.
+In May 2022, Khan shared a photo with boyfriend Arslan Goni, confirming their relationship.